Published online Oct 7, 2020. doi: 10.3748/wjg.v26.i37.5718

 Published online: October 7, 2020

-To explore the treatment response to ERCP for PPF in children.
+This study is aimed to explore the treatment response to ERCP for PPF in children.